ryanrhymes/panns/README.md

 panns -- Nearest Neighbor Search
 ====

 panns stands for "Python Approximate Nearest Neighbor Search", which is an optimized python library for searching [approximate k-nearest neighbors](http://en.wikipedia.org/wiki/Nearest_neighbor_search#Approximate_nearest_neighbor) in very high dimensional spaces.
 E.g. one tyical use in semantic web is finding the most relevant documents in a big text corpus.
-Currently, panns supports two distance metrics: Euclidean and Cosine.
+Currently, panns supports two distance metrics: Euclidean and cosine.

 Technically, panns is only a small function module in one of our ongoing projects.
 The reason we release it as a separate package is we realized it is actually very difficult to find an easy-to-use tool which can perform efficient k-NN search with satisfying accuracy in high dimensional space.
 High dimensionality in this context refers to those datasets having hundreds of features, which is already far beyond the capability of standard [k-d tree](http://en.wikipedia.org/wiki/K-d_tree).